 There are important design considerations when decisions are being made about internal facilities, materials and resources.
 Upfront costs are a factor as well as maintenance and function.
 This is a chance for the educator and the architects to be creative and exploit different characteristics of a building.
 For example at a GSE school in Malaysia, Primary classrooms were 120m2+, incorporating a mezzanine floor and a slide.

-At this stage it is key to in control of your budget and to be on top of everything going on with the school as at this point budgets can be blown out of the water, leaving sacrifices that need to be made in other areas of the school that can have an effect on academics and the quality of teachers that you bring in.
+At this stage it is key to be in control of your budget and to be on top of everything going on with the school as, at this point, budgets can be blown out of the water, leaving sacrifices that need to be made in other areas of the school that can have an effect on academics and the quality of teachers that you bring in.

 Who is Global Services in Education (GSE)

 Global Services in Education is a company led by education experts.
 They are proven education leaders who know how to set up and manage international schools.
 GSE can lead the project from the initial idea to set up and full management.
 Kindergarten, Primary, Middle and High School, Universities and Adult education.

 – Interior Design